messente/messente-api-java/docs/ContactResponseFields.md

 # ContactResponseFields

-A container for response fields of a contact
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **phoneNumber** | **String** | Phone number in e.164 format |  [optional]